 Up To Speed:

-- The 2015 season is the ninth for the NASCAR Canadian Tire Series presented by Mobil 1.
+· The 2014 season is the eighth for the NASCAR Canadian Tire Series presented by Mobil 1.

 · The 2014 schedule features 11 races at 10 different tracks across five provinces.

 · J.R.
 Fitzpatrick opened the campaign with a dominant victory at Canadian Tire Motorsport Park on May 18.
 Andrew Ranger set the track record in qualifying.

 · Steve Mathews earned his third career pole and Jason Hathaway took the checkered flag for the fourth time in his career on June 15 in the series’ inaugural visit to Autodrome Chaudiere.
 The race was postponed one day due to rain.

 · Ranger swept the weekend at Circuit ICAR with his second straight pole and third win in a row in the event on July 6.